-Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, round two
+Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, Round 2

 Injury info: Kendall Fuller, the high-profile free agent cornerback, will probably miss the season opener with a knee injury.
 This means Ronald Darby and Fabian Moreau will be the top pair of outside corners.

-Thomas Davis (calf) is out, and Saahdiq Charles (calf) is questionable.
+Thomas Davis Sr. (calf) is out, and Saahdiq Charles (calf) is questionable.
 Defensive lineman Jonathan Allen (knee) and wide receiver Antonio Gandy-Golden (concussion) were removed from the injury report Friday.
 None of those moves are a surprise.

 For the Eagles, the most notable news is the player not on the injury report.
 While rookie wide receiver Jalen Reagor seemed on track to miss the opener with a shoulder injury, he was removed from the report Friday.